 Undermining Your Credit Score

-As you’re certainly aware, buying a house is a humongous transaction.
+As you’re certainly aware, buying your first home is a humongous transaction.
 As such, you’ll need a trust-inspiring personal credit score to secure the best deal on home loans, down payments, and mortgage installments.
 Give yourself some time to achieve a better score if your current finances are unsatisfactory; it’s bound to help you with the next steps.

 Going in Financially Unprepared

-Likewise, the only reason you should consult listings at this point is to get a sense of current market prices.
+Likewise, the only reason you should consult listings when buying your first home is to get a sense of current market prices.
 Before you start fantasizing about that 4-bedroom mansion, make sure you find a qualified lender who’s willing to help you achieve your project.
 It’s good to keep your options open and visit several financial institutions before signing any contract.

 Doing It Alone

-Beyond these money considerations, it’s essential that you be surrounded by professionals who will know how to guide you through your purchase.
+Beyond these money considerations, it’s essential that you be surrounded by professionals who will know how to guide you through your purchase when buying your first home.
 Typically, you’d hire a realtor, but a buyer’s agent mandated by the seller will also be there to help you in the process.
 In some states, you’ll even be required to have legal representation (usually a real estate lawyer) to verify your solvency and conduct the final purchase.